In the April 2014 Newsletter we published an article on variable stars with close companion causing problems with their photometry.

 The columns are self-explanatory.

-The stars are divided in three groups (the stars in each group are sorted by RA):
+The stars are divided in two groups (the stars in each group are sorted by RA):

 HQ POLICY for stars with companions: